 - Taste the Old West: The Fort Restaurant is housed in a replica of an 1830s adobe fur-trade fort and features exotic game and frontier favorites.
 Open for dinner only. www.thefort.com

 - Buffalo Bill Museum & Grave: Enjoy the ongoing and permanent exhibits and displays at the Buffalo Bill Museum & Grave.
 The exhibits include memorabilia from Buffalo Bill's life and Wild West shows, American Indian artifacts, antique firearms and other Old West artifacts.
 The historical complex on Lookout Mountain includes the museum, Buffalo Bill's grave, the Pahaska Tepee gift shop, and a children's activity area. www.buffalobill.org

 Spend the afternoon shopping and exploring other nearby attractions:

 - Cherry Creek Shopping Center: Cherry Creek Shopping Center offers more than 160 stores and restaurants including, Macy's, Neiman Marcus, Nordstrom, Stuart Weitzman, Michael Kors, Hugo Boss and favorites like Levi’s, Apple, H&M and Forever 21.
-Visit the guest services desk and ask for your “Passport to Shopping” offering discounts for more than 60 stores and restaurants. www.shopcherrycreek.com
+The “Passport to Shopping” offering discounts at more than 60 stores and restaurants is available by texting “Passport” to 303-502-2002 or visit http://bit.ly/ccpassport. www.shopcherrycreek.com

 - Cherry Creek North Shopping District: Just across the 1st Avenue from the shopping center, visit this charming 16 block outdoor shopping and dining neighborhood that is home to galleries, boutiques, restaurants, spas and more.
 Cherry Creek North is a must-see for the savvy shopper, art lover, or foodie begging for a thrill! www.cherrycreeknorth.com